 Will new princesses be added in the future?

-New princesses are likely to be added in the future as new animated films are released that captivate audiences and meet the criteria set by the Disney Princesses franchise.
+It’s likely that new princesses will be added in the future, depending on the release of new animated films that capture audiences and meet the criteria set by the Disney Princess franchise.